-KLEIN’S 2016 HOLIDAY OPEN HOUSE is November 19-20.
+KLEIN’S 2017 OPEN HOUSE WEEKEND is November 17 thru November 19.
 Enter a winter wonderland filled with our homegrown poinsettias, holiday plants and gift ideas.
 Let us inspire you with our extensive collection of gift ideas and ornaments for all your decorating needs.

-Receive Double Rewards Points on All Applicable Purchases (Saturday November 19 and Sunday November 20 only)!
-(Visit kleinsfloral.com/loyalty-program/ if you are not currently a member of our Rewards Program to sign up.)
+Receive Double Rewards Points on All Applicable Purchases on Saturday and Sunday (Nov.
+18-19)!
+(Visit kleinsfloral.com/loyalty-program/ to sign up if you are not currently a member of our Rewards Program)

 WEEKEND EVENTS INCLUDE:

 On Friday, November 17 from 5:00-8:00 join us for our HOLIDAY SNEAK PEEK SALE when everything in the store will be 30% OFF the the current price (including clearance priced merchandise)!

 Enlighten your senses as you step into our warm and cozy greenhouses.
 The serene beauty of being in a greenhouse after dark is a truly unique experience.
 Surround yourself with the sights, sounds and smells of the holidays!